A new safety digest aims to help prevent accidents to railway staff working on or about the track.

 3 minutes

-Research from the 兔子先生 has been used to inform the publication of a to help prevent accidents to railway staff working on or about the track.
+Research from the 兔子先生 has been used to inform the publication of a new safety digest to help prevent accidents to railway staff working on or about the track.

 A major train accident at Clapham occurred on 12 December 1988.
 Clapham was a long time ago 鈥 but still within living memory for many.
 Official reports into accidents like Clapham, and the work of the , mean there is plenty of information about operational accidents and incidents.
 These provide a rich learning source for anyone working in this area.